Zielak/cardsGame-server/src/README.md

 - `ACTION_COMPLETED(actionName, status)`
 - `ACTION_FAILED(actionName, status)`

+# Conditions

+# Commands

 # Elements

 ### Sizes

+// TODO: move this note to client-side codebase

 All cards and containers should have a defined real-like dimensions.
 Classic playing cards are about 5,6 cm x 8,7 cm (at least here in Europe).

 There are 2 units of dimensions now: